flatsiedatsie/Mi_Flower_mate_plugin/README.md

 The plugin also creates for each sensor 4 devices :

-    A Temperature device for the temperature read from the sensor A Moisture device for the soil humidity percentage read from the sensor A Light device for reading the number of Lux from the sensor A Conductivity device for reading the "fertility" from the sensor (micro Siemens by centimeter)
+    A Temperature device for the air temperature read from the sensor A Moisture device for the soil humidity percentage read from the sensor A Light device for reading the number of Lux from the sensor A Conductivity device for reading the "soil fertility" from the sensor (micro Siemens by centimeter)

 The plugin now also has an "automatic" mode, where it will do a bluetooth scan for devices everytime Domoticz starts, and automatically add new devices it finds.